Cynthia Appiah

 A Little More About Cynthia

-Getting into the Sport: Was introduced to bobsleigh in 2011 but didn’t pursue it seriously until 2013 after she had finished university… She had gotten to a point in her throwing career that she knew she couldn’t progress enough to be an Olympian, but felt there was an opportunity for her to be great in bobsleigh, knowing the power and strength she possessed… Outside Interests: Graduated from York University in 2013 with an Honours Bachelor of Arts in history with a psychology minor… Might like to do a degree in physics or pursue a masters in history… Supports Fast and Female, Classroom Champions, and the Jays Care Foundation… Loves watching and playing Jeopardy!, huge fan of Sporcle quizzes, enjoys knitting and crocheting (though she never finishes projects), watching the Toronto Blue Jays, anime, trying new foods… Used to work in subscriber services for the Toronto Blue Jays… Odds and Ends: Biggest athletics inspiration is Serena Williams but also admires Naomi Osaka and Simone Biles for their prioritization of mental health… Favourite motto: “Every storm eventually runs out of rain”… Always puts her socks and shoes on left to right and has specific race-day clothes…
+Getting into the Sport: Was introduced to bobsleigh in 2011 but didn’t pursue it seriously until 2013 after she had finished university… She had gotten to a point in her throwing career that she knew she couldn’t progress enough to be an Olympian, but felt there was an opportunity for her to be great in bobsleigh, knowing the power and strength she possessed… Outside Interests: Graduated from York University in 2013 with an Honours Bachelor of Arts in history with a psychology minor… Supports Fast and Female, Classroom Champions, and the Jays Care Foundation… Fulfilled a lifelong dream when she appeared on Jeopardy! in October 2025… Huge fan of Sporcle quizzes, enjoys knitting and crocheting (though she never finishes projects), watching the Toronto Blue Jays, anime, trying new foods… Used to work in subscriber services for the Toronto Blue Jays… Odds and Ends: Biggest athletics inspiration is Serena Williams but also admires Naomi Osaka and Simone Biles for their prioritization of mental health… Favourite motto: “Every storm eventually runs out of rain”… Always puts her socks and shoes on left to right and has specific race-day clothes…

 Olympic Highlights